-All members of the Centre for American Studies are actively engaged in academic research, publishing their work both here in the UK and in the USA.
+All members of the Centre for American Studies are actively engaged in academic research, both here in the UK and in the USA.
 Indeed, wherever possible we teach from our particular research strengths.

 Research grants and Fellowships